OBF/obf-docs/OBF Bylaws.md

 ARTICLE II - MEETINGS
 ------------------

-1. OBF Board Of Directors meetings shall be open to the public and shall be held at any public place.
+1. OBF Board Of Directors meetings shall be open to the public and shall be held at any physical venue, or through an online medium or a conference call, that can be joined by the public.
-2. The Board of Directors will be elected at the annual meeting of the OBF, usually held in conjunction with the Bioinformatics Open Source Conference (BOSC).
+2. The Board of Directors will be elected at the annual meeting of the OBF.
 3. Special meetings of the Board Of Directors may be called at any time by a majority of the Board of Directors upon 10 (ten) days notification.
-Special meetings may need to be held as a teleconference.
+Special meetings will typically not be held in a physical location.
 4. Meeting Notification
     a.
 Notice of Board Of Director meetings shall be emailed to each member at least 10 (ten) days, but not more than 60 (sixty) days prior to such meetings.
 Members must provide an electronic email address to be notified.
 Alternatively, the Board may require members to subscribe to an email list to which this and other Board announcements will be posted.
     b.
 In the case of a special meeting, the purpose of the meeting shall be stated and no other business shall be conducted at said meeting.